Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Which property types are increasing faster in value in Pattaya as of 2026?

-As of early 2026, the ranking of property types by appreciation rate in Pattaya runs as follows: detached houses and villas lead, followed by well-located mid-market condos, then townhouses, with older commodity condos and apartments trailing behind.
+As of early 2026, the ranking from fastest to slowest appreciation in Pattaya goes: detached houses and villas first, then well-located mid-market condos, then townhouses, and finally older commodity condos and apartments at the bottom.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: